 If you’re using a DDNS Key, replace groupname:username with your DDNS Key Username, replace grouppassword with your DDNS Key Password and instead of listing your hostnames, use all.ddnskey.com.

 There are a number of different features, run noip-duc –help and be sure to check out the INSTALL.MD and README.MD files within the directory to see our full documentation and help guide.

 If everything went smoothly, noip-duc should be running in the background, ensuring you can always access your cameras or servers on the go!

 To remove the Linux DUC, run the following command:

 sudo rm /usr/local/bin/noip-duc

-If you are still having trouble, feel free to check out our knowledge base or reach out to our support team at email@example.com.
+If you are still having trouble, feel free to reach out to our support team at email@example.com.

 Please include a screenshot or copy of your terminal output so we can better assist you in troubleshooting.